Bengal minister quizzed after HC upholds order for CBI probe into illegal school appointments | Law-Order

 An official of the CBI said the minister was separately grilled by the investigating officer of the case as well as another team of agency sleuths.

-The five members were questioned in a separate room, the CBI official stated, adding that the two versions would be tallied later.
+The five members were questioned in a separate room, the CBI official stated, adding that the two versions would be compared later.

-Meanwhile, amid the row over alleged appointment irregularities Siddhartha Majumdar, the chairman of West Bengal Central School Service Commission (WBCSSC), tendered his resignation from the post, which was accepted by Education Secretary Manish Jain.
+Meanwhile, amid the row over the alleged appointment irregularities, Siddhartha Majumdar, the chairman of West Bengal Central School Service Commission (WBCSSC), tendered his resignation from the post, which was accepted by Education Secretary Manish Jain.

 Majumdar, a professor of commerce department in City College, had taken over charge from Suvankar Sarkar only in January, 2021.
 He did not cite any reason for quitting.

-Sarkar had stepped down from the post after being indicted by the high court over alleged irregularities in recruitment to SSC posts.
+Sarkar had stepped down from the post after being indicted by the high court over the irregularities in recruitment to SSC posts.

-The high court, in another case related to appointment of teachers for Classes 11 and 12, had on Tuesday directed West Bengal Minister of State for Education Paresh Chandra Adhikari to appear before the CBI here over alleged appointment of his daughter in a state government-aided school in Cooch Behar.
+The high court, in another case related to appointment of teachers for Classes 11 and 12, had on Tuesday directed West Bengal Minister of State for Education Paresh Chandra Adhikari to appear before the CBI here in view of alleged appointment of his daughter in a state government-aided school in Cooch Behar.

 He, however, skipped the appearance.